 It’s a mixing engineer’s job to make the mix as good as it can be.
 A mastering engineer’s job is different in one key way: the mix (or group of mixes) must sound good in as many disparate rooms as possible.
 Thus, you must make sure your master translates to various places.

-For your main setup, it’s quite important to have a fixed monitoring level, as listening at different levels can lead to inconsistent choices.
+For your main setup, it’s quite important to have a fixed monitoring level, as listening at different levels can lead to inconsistent choices and ear fatigue.
 You might boost the lows when listening quietly, then turn up the level, decide the mix is too boomy, and wind up boosting the highs; you could’ve left everything alone in the first place!

 Your monitoring level should be comfortably loud—as in, loud enough to hear the effects of the lows and trebles, but not so loud that you fatigue your ears.
 Some engineers prefer 80–83 dB SPL.
 Whatever you choose, a fixed monitoring level will help you make objective decisions, because it will be an immutable, stable point of reference in your studio.
 You’ll begin to know, over time, that if a master sounds good at this level, it will translate to other systems at other levels.